Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Renormalization of the vertex in the SSM

 \section{Renormalization of the $SVV$ vertex in the SSM}

 In this section we apply the renormalization procedure to the vertex of the scalar field $S$ with two gauge bosons.
+The related Feynman diagrams are reported in App.\ref{FeynDiag}, where we only show the contributions due to the insertion of the $S$ field in the loops because loops with the SM fields are as those quoted in \cite{kniehl1} where the external Higgs leg can be replaced with the new scalar singlet.
 The bare $\mathcal{V}_0$ and one-loop corrections to the $SVV$ vertex can be put in the following form \cite{kniehl1}:

 where $\rho_V$ has been defined in eq.(\ref{rho}) and $\mathcal{V}_{0}^{\mu\nu}=\rho_V g^{\mu\nu} $.
 The generic expansion of $T^{\mu\nu}$ in terms of 2-index tensors is given by \cite{kniehl1}: